NovelAI: Features

-NovelAI uses a custom implementation of the source-available Stable Diffusion text-to-image diffusion model that is specifically trained on a Danbooru-based dataset to generate images from text prompts, and GPT-based models to generate storywriting prose.
-There is also the ability to generate a new image based on an existing image.
-The NovelAI terms of service states that all generated content belong to the user, regardless if the user is an individual or a corporation.
+For AI art generation, which generates images from text prompts, NovelAI uses a custom version of the source-available Stable Diffusion text-to-image diffusion model called NovelAI Diffusion, which is trained on a Danbooru-based dataset.

+NovelAI is also capable of generating a new image based on an existing image.
+The NovelAI terms of service states that all generated content belongs to the user, regardless if the user is an individual or a corporation.
 Anlatan states that generated images are not stored locally on their servers.